OceaneCsn/DIANE/inst/extdata/welcome.md

 + Machine learning based Gene regulatory network inference

 All of the features in DIANE are accessible via a signle page shiny application that can be locally launched.

 The steps should be performed in the order of the different tabs.
-For instance, before running clustering or network inference, differential expression shoulb be performed first.
+For instance, before running clustering or network inference, differential expression should be performed first.
 The figure above summarizes DIANE's main workflow.

 <img src="www/DIANE.png" alt="banner" width="1200" align="center"/>